smol-cat/FreeStore/server/docs/post/put.md

 **Code** : `404 Not Found`

-If provided category and item id does not exist following message will be returned:
+If provided category or item id does not exist following message will be returned:

 ```json
 {